 Recite me allows you to change how you see things on our website.
 You can:

-- make text bigger or smaller, or change the colour of text and the colour of the webpage
+- turn text from web pages and PDFs into sound, make the text bigger or smaller, change the colour, and the colour of the webpage

 - choose a different font, including Open-Dyslexic

 - add guides and rulers and make other changes to images, text size and settings.